-With the Sopranos prequel "The Many Saints of Newark" now taking us on a trip down memory lane, we thought we'd revisit one of the show's most quiet characters: the Soprano house itself.
+With the Sopranos prequel "The Many Saints of Newark" now taking us on a trip down memory lane, we thought we'd revisit one of the show's most quiet characters: the Soprano house.

->

-> From the very start, Tony and his New Jersey home are inextricably linked, and the iconic house serves as backdrop for some of the most memorable moments in the life of the Soprano family.
+From the very start, Tony and his New Jersey home are inextricably linked, and the iconic house serves as backdrop for some of the show's most memorable moments.

->

-> Which of course got us wondering: Is the Soprano house a real home?
+Which of course got us wondering: Is the Soprano house a real home?
 Or was it just another well-made Hollywood set?

 As it turns out, the Soprano's house is as real as it gets, and you'll find in North Caldwell, New Jersey (a roughly 30-minute drive from Newark).